headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-fm.md

 #### What we'll explore:

 * We'll convert the Sling Starter project to a Feature Model using a Maven plugin
-* We'll visit our old friend, the Kickstarter, to start Sling using our Feature Model
+* We'll visit our old friend, the Kickstarter, and start Sling using the generated Feature Model

 #### What you should know: